-- You pay the full amount of any health care service you get that is not a covered service. - This plan has limits for some covered services.
+- You are responsible to pay any deductibles and copayments, if they apply. - You pay the full amount of any health care service you get that is not a covered service. - This plan has limits for some covered services.
 For example, these could be visit or day limits.